 Our impact

-this.
-Based on a model that has proven its success in the United States over several decades, we have developed an alternative system that keeps price increases under control.
 The innovative Community Land Trust (CLT) model realises permanently affordable owner-occupied homes for people with a low income.
 We give our residents a central role in the development and management of these homes.
 We empower residents and work towards resilient and multicultural communities.
 As pioneers of the European CLT movement, we want to play an active role in spreading this model, in Brussels, Belgium and Europe, to build more equitable, inclusive and sustainable cities.

 Quality and affordable homes